AdrianDvzc/pokedex/README.md

 # pokédex

-pokédex built with pokeapi and tkinter
+Pokédex uses pokeapi for all the data.